prepare.blog

 1. Boiling — Rolling boil for one minute (three minutes above 6,500 feet).
 This is the gold standard.
 All you need is a metal container and fire.

-2. Portable filters — Look for filters rated for protozoa and bacteria (like the Sawyer Squeeze or Katadyn BeFree).
-These are lightweight and fast.
+2. Portable filters — Look for filters rated for protozoa and bacteria.

 3. Chemical treatment — Chlorine dioxide tablets or iodine drops.
 Follow the directions exactly — undertreating is worse than not treating.